 This is out of scope for this tutorial (as this functionality requires the clients to be configured more than the NAS), but it is possible to shut down other devices if you’re interested.
 There’s a great reddit article that explains the process thoroughly, and I demoed the functionality in the YouTube video above.

-I’m hopeful that this tutorial on the best Synology NAS UPS devices was helpful.
-A UPS is something that every NAS owner should have, as it’s a necessary insurance policy for a device that costs hundreds to thousands of dollars.
+A UPS for a Synology NAS is something that every NAS owner should have, as it’s a necessary insurance policy for a device that costs hundreds to thousands of dollars.

 Keep in mind that there are tons of options (many of which are extremely expensive), but these are some of my personal favorites for home and small business users.
 They come in at a good price point and will fulfill the overall objective of keeping the NAS online during a power outage without breaking the bank.